- Open invitation to independent advisers

-Note: This article is updated regularly when new financial advisers join the independence club (latest update October 2013).
+Note: This article is updated regularly when new financial advisers join the independence club (latest update February 2014).
 A financial adviser does not have to be a member of the IFAAA to join the SuperGuide list, provided they can declare that they satisfy the requirements of being an independent adviser (we now have 3 categories).
-Anyone seeking an independent adviser needs to conduct their own research on whether an adviser is truly independent – this article will help you with this research!
+Anyone seeking an independent adviser needs to conduct their own research on whether an adviser is truly independent – this article will help you with this research.

-Before you ask the obvious question, let me say, I have asked the same question: How do we know that the 22 advisers in the SuperGuide list are the only independent advisers in Australia?
+Before you ask the obvious question, let me say, we have asked the same question: How do we know that the 30 advisers in the SuperGuide list are the only independent advisers in Australia?